uchicago-cs/cmsc23320/website/grading.rst

 Grade Level-up
 ~~~~~~~~~~~~~~

-The final exam will be composed of 30 questions, graded on a SNU scale:
+The final exam will be closed-book, closed-notes exam composed
+of 30 questions, graded on a SNU scale:

 - To earn a +1 grade level-up, you must earn at least 15 S scores.
 - To earn a +2 grade level-up, you must earn at least 21 S scores.